Cayde-6: General

 Cayde-6 is popular among video game enthusiasts, especially fans of the Destiny franchise, and is a popular subject for creative activities engaged in by Destiny fans, such as fan art.
 The character has received an overall positive reception from critics.
-GamesRadar ranked included Cayde-6 in their list of the most iconic video game characters of all time, ranking him at 40th place; Rachel Weber said Cayde-6 had "one of the most satisfying character arcs", and ascribed his fan favorite status to Nathan Fillion's performance, noting thaat he is a good example of how the "right voice actor can completely make or break a character".
+GamesRadar ranked included Cayde-6 in their list of the most iconic video game characters of all time, ranking him at 40th place; Rachel Weber said Cayde-6 had "one of the most satisfying character arcs", and ascribed his fan favorite status to Nathan Fillion's performance, noting that he is a good example of how the "right voice actor can completely make or break a character".
 Jaz from US Gamer nominated Cayde-6 as the best video game character of 2015, praising Fillion's performance and the way he conveyed his character's personality without overplaying his dialogue.
 Kotaku staff also praised Fillion's performances for its consistent quality.
 Kirk Hamilton described Fillion's portrayal as an "amped-up robot version" of his character from the Firefly series, Malcolm Reynolds.
-Nathan Grayson, also writing for Kotaku, said he did not initially appreciated Fillion's quip-driven performances, but conceded that his character " brought an undeniable charisma" to the Red War campaign of Destiny 2 which he found lacking in subsequent campaigns like Beyond Light.
+Nathan Grayson, also writing for Kotaku, said he did not initially appreciate Fillion's quip-driven performances, but conceded that his character " brought an undeniable charisma" to the Red War campaign of Destiny 2 which he found lacking in subsequent campaigns like Beyond Light.

 Tom Power from Games Revolution observed that while Cayde-6 had remained largely popular throughout his appearances as a source of comic relief, he reported that some players found some of his jokes in Destiny 2 "felt forced".
 For Doc Burford from US Gamer, Cayde-6's story arc is a complex though fundamentally important aspect of the Destiny series.
-He liked the incorporation of his backstory into the lore of "Treasure Island", calling it "some of the coolest lore Destiny’s ever had", and that it gave an impression of Cayde-6 as an articulate character with a nuanced, multi-faceted personality.
+He liked the incorporation of his backstory into the lore of "Treasure Island", calling it "some of the coolest lore Destiny's ever had", and that it gave an impression of Cayde-6 as an articulate character with a nuanced, multi-faceted personality.
 On the other hand, Burford was highly critical of what he perceived to be Cayde-6's flanderization from Destiny 2 onwards, and that his comic relief traits have been greatly exaggerated to a point where he is "a jester meant to take pratfalls for our amusement".
 Burford compared this iteration of Cayde-6 to Scrappy-Doo, a divisive character from the Scooby-Doo media franchise known for his obnoxious personality.